 #3 – Wear Gloves!
 One of the most challenging things about going to an all downhill park is the vibration on your hands and how much you burn out your hand muscles from gripping the brakes so hard.
 Rent or buy gloves if you’re heading into the park!

 After we had showered off the bug spray, sunscreen and dirt, we headed into the village for an afternoon of retail shopping.
 I love hanging out in the stores with all the mountain biking gear and picking up a few things for my kids and my husband.
 The other ladies loved being able to shop at stores like Lululemon, The Gap and Roots and found some amazing sales!
-When we weren’t shopping we had fun in the village window shopping and people watching!
+When we weren’t shopping on our Whistler girls weekend we had fun in the village window shopping and people watching!

 Dinner and Dancing